dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-1-ocp-in-5.md

 *OpenShift Container Platform* (OCP) is Red Hat's productization of the Kubernetes project.
 80% of OpenShift is based on it.
 Kubernetes is a container orchestration engine for running docker-formatted containers at scale in a distributed environment.

 OpenShifts main purpose is to allow a developer to focus on writing applications.
-They can leave it to OpenShift how to schedule and run those.
+They can leave it to OpenShift how to build and run those.

 In the simplest form, a user supplies a URL to a source code repository.
 OCP takes it from there.
 It will know how to build the application, how to package it in a container image, run one or more instances of that image and make the application accessible to the outside world.